pomerium/documentation/content/docs/get-started/fundamentals/core/jwt-verification.md

 ## How do JWTs work with Pomerium?

-You can configure Pomerium to send the user’s JWT as a signed HTTP header in the request to access a service behind Pomerium.
+You can configure Pomerium to send the user's JWT as a signed HTTP header in the request to access a service behind Pomerium.

-Here’s how the JWT authentication flow looks at a high level:
+Here's how the JWT authentication flow looks at a high level:

 1. End User connects to Pomerium

-2. Pomerium redirects the client to the IdP, the client signs in, and Pomerium gets the user’s ID, Access, and Refresh tokens
+2. Pomerium redirects the client to the IdP, the client signs in, and Pomerium gets the user's ID, Access, and Refresh tokens

 3. Two important actions happen here: